Abacus

 A soft, low‑friction metal alloy used to line bearings, reducing wear and allowing smooth mechanical movement.

-Theme: materials (engineering materials)
+Theme: engineering and materials

 An electronic device that heats a liquid into vapour for inhalation, often containing nicotine, flavourings, and additives, used as an alternative to traditional smoking.